Electroconvulsive Therapy Is Used to Treat:

 Some people experience some memory loss for a short period of time.
 Some will experience no difficulties at all.
 When memory problems do occur, they usually subside.
 Rarely some people experience memory problems for a longer period.
 The psychiatrist will discuss potential side effects in greater detail during consultation.

 Most health insurance plans approve ECT as a treatment option.
 Inova accepts most insurance plans.
 Before your consultation, our staff will contact your insurance provider for approval.
 You may be responsible for some co-pay, like most medical procedures.

 Inova Mount Vernon Hospital has a dedicated ECT team of specially trained clinical staff.
-Our psychiatrists are well trained in ECT, and are credentialed and certified to provide this service.
+Our psychiatrist is specially trained in ECT, and is credentialed and certified to provide this service.
 Our nursing staff has attended the Nursing Fellowship Program at Duke University Medical Center specializing in care of the ECT patient.
-Physicians and staff, along with the patient and family develop an individualized treatment plan.
+Physicians and staff, along with the patient develop an individualized treatment plan.
 They will coordinate and communicate with patients and referring physicians regarding goals and progress throughout the course of treatment.
 We follow each patient through every treatment, from registration to post care.
 Our goal is to provide an excellent patient experience.